 To Begin With The Working Process And APIs:

 These RTCPeerConnection APIs and signaling are all about offer, answer, and candidate.
 Let’s see in detail

-As already being discussed, the RTCPeerConnection API for WebRTC is used to stream audio and video between users.
-The signaling works together with RTCPeerConnection and establishes a direct connection among the browsers.
+You can use the The RTCPeerConnection API to stream audio and video between users.
+The signaling works together with RTCPeerConnection.
+It establishes a direct connection among the browsers.

 Moving ahead ,let’s have a look at how the entire process of RTCPeerConnection is carried over.
 To begin with, this process involves two steps,

-- The use of metadata – Ascertain the local video and audio media conditions that is to send the data via signaling
+The use of metadata – get the the local video and audio media conditions that is to send the data via signaling

 Once the local voice and video data like resolution and codec capabilities has been ascertained, it should be exchanged with a signaling mechanism using remote browsers.

 Let’s understand the scenario with an example.
 For instance, imagine there are two users ‘X’ and ‘Y.’ If suppose, X calls Y – then there is a possibility that the below steps will take place in the media conditions when they both share the information,